What are Overheads?

 Utilities are the basic services that the business requires to support its main functions.
 Examples of utilities include water, gas, electricity, internet, sewer, and phone service.

 Insurance is a cost incurred by a business to protect itself from financial loss.
 There are various types of insurance coverage, depending on the risk that may cause loss to the business.
 For example, a business may purchase property insurance to protect its property or business premises from certain risks such as flood, damage, or theft.

 Another type of insurance is professional liability insurance that protects the business (such as an accounting firm or law firm) from liability arising from malpractice.
 Other types of insurance include health insurance, home insurance, renter’s insurance, flood insurance, life insurance, disability insurance, etc.

 5. Sales and marketing

-Sales and marketing overheads are costs incurred in the marketing of the company’s products or services to potential customers.
+Sales and marketing overheads are costs incurred in the marketing of a company’s products or services to potential customers.
 Examples of sales and marketing overheads include promotional materials, trade shows, paid advertisements, wages of salespeople, and commissions for sales staff.
 The activities are geared toward making the company’s products and services popular among customers and to compete with similar products in the market.

 6. Repair and maintenance of motor vehicles and machinery